nebula-beta/PatchMatch/README.md

 ## Introuction
 PatchMatch is the state-of-the-art stereo match algorithm framework.

 Source code for the paper[1] and it's variant is implemented.
+The major difference between raw PatchMatch method and it's variants is the propagation way.

++ raw(the origin propgation way of PatchMatch)
++ rows cols sweep(rows sweep, cols sweep, reverse rows sweep, reverse cols sweep)
++ red black(split pixels to red and black, each turn traverse the red pixels or black ones respectively.

 Some experiments results are listed follwing.